Solar CUF/PLF Calculator

 Formally, CUF is calculated as:

-CUF = Actual Energy Generated ÷ (Installed DC Capacity × Total Hours in the Period)
+CUF = Actual Energy Generated ÷ (Installed Capacity × Total Hours in the Period)

 In real plant analysis, however, engineers rarely enter hours manually.
 Performance periods are tracked in days—monthly, quarterly, or annually.